web-platform-tests/rfcs/rfcs/reftest_ready.md

 ## Summary

 Fire a `TestRendered` event for reftests when a `reftest-wait` class is present on the root and layout, fonts and painting are complete.
-This coresponds to the point at which the screenshot would be taken in the absence of `reftest-wait`.
+This corresponds to the point at which the screenshot would be taken in the absence of `reftest-wait`.

 ## Details